-Chicken Piccata is a classic recipe we should all know how to make!
-This creamy version just takes the classic lemon chicken piccata up to a whole new level of delicious!
-Here you get perfectly pan seared, golden brown and tender chicken breast cutlets, topped with a rich and tangy lemon sauce and they’re finished with tangy capers a touch of fresh herbs.
+Chicken Piccata is a classic recipe everyone should know how to make!
+This creamy version just takes the traditional lemon chicken piccata up to a whole new level of delicious!
+Here you get perfectly pan seared, golden brown and tender chicken breast cutlets, topped with a rich and bright lemon sauce and they’re finished with tangy capers a touch of fresh herbs.

 The Best Chicken Piccata Recipe

 Let’s just start out by stating the obvious, everything is better with a little cream added right?
 My mom taught me that and it’s one of the most important things she ever taught me.
 Truth :).

 I love how simple and quick this chicken dish is to make!
 It’s definitely fit for a weeknight meal, yet it’s elegant enough for serving to guests on the weekend.
 And it’s something everyone can agree on.